skeeto/rc4hash/README.md

-# RC4 Salted Password Hash
+# RC4HASH: RC4-based Password Hashing

 The goal of RC4HASH is to specify and implement the simplest possible, reasonably secure password hashing function.
 Being based on RC4, it's